 Treating Primary Sclerosing Cholangitis

-Unfortunately, there is not a medication that is on the market that can prevent PSC from progressing.
+Unfortunately, there is not a medication that is on the market that can prevent this chronic liver disease from progressing to the end-stage.
+Most treatment for PSC is focused on minimizing symptoms.
 Once the liver is no longer functioning correctly, a liver transplant is necessary.
+In order to receive a liver transplant, you will need a matching donor.
 If a match is not found, liver failure can be fatal.

 Working With a Disability Attorney